I recently moved my website from Squarespace to WordPress… and boy, was it an adventure.

 - Beautiful templates all come free with paying for Squarespace

 - Squarespace’s user interface is so easy and simple to use

-- You don’t need to know CSS/html (coding) with Squarespace
+- You don’t have to deal with CSS/html (coding) with Squarespace at all

 - You don’t have to worry about website management and upkeep